daniel-ginting/Countries-List/README.md

 ## Features

-What this app is capable:
+What this app is capable

 - See all countries from the [API](https://restcountries.com/) on the homepage
 - Search up for a country using the searchbox `input` field